betaglot/plantabeta/docs/Proposal.md

 </pre>

-> "When all our systems are in place, you as the planter will meet your goals."
+> "When all our systems are in place, you as the Planter will meet your goals."

-- Plantbeta systematizes a planter's education.
+- Plantbeta systematizes a Planter's education.
 Plantbeta will reduce the time it takes for rookies to learn how to plant, therefore increasing Quastuco's planting rate.

 <pre>